SQLite CROSS JOIN Clause

 Introduction to SQLite CROSS JOIN clause

-If you use a LEFT JOIN, INNER JOIN, or CROSS JOIN without the ON or USING clause, SQLite produces the Cartesian product of the involved tables.
-The number of rows in the Cartesian product is the product of the number of rows in each involved tables.
+If you use a LEFT JOIN, INNER JOIN, or CROSS JOIN without the ON or USING clause, SQLite produces a cartesian product of the involved tables.
+The number of rows in the cartesian product is the product of the number of rows in each table.

 Suppose, we have two tables A and B. The following statements perform the cross join and produce a cartesian product of the rows from the A and B tables.